teknogeek0/building-bots-on-aws/3_SlackApp/README.md

 ### 1. Create a Slack app

-Create a Slack application and set up the necessary permissions and bot user.
+Create a Slack application and set up the necessary permissions and a bot user.
 Copy the signing secret to AWS Secrets Manager.
 Install the app to your workspace and copy the bot token to AWS Secrets Manager.
 Copy the API Gateway endpoint from Lambda and use it to subscribe to Slack events - once you paste it, it should be automatically verified.
 Choose the events you want to subscribe to and re-install the Slack app to your Slack workspace.

 **:white_check_mark: Step-by-step directions**